skip to content

 Times shown are in GMT (UTC +0) up to the 26th March.
 For events on or after 27th March times are in BST (UTC +1).

-In this talk, Dr Esther-Miriam Wagner, Executive Director of the Woolf Institute, will discuss how identity drives language change.
-She will investigate the most important factors of language change, how much we are all influenced by linguistic role models, why different generations sound different from one another, and how social groups segregate by speaking in a particular way.
+Dr Esther-Miriam Wagner will discuss how identity drives language change.
+We will investigate the most important factors of language change, how much we are all influenced by linguistic role models, why different generations sound different from one another and how social groups segregate by speaking in a particular way.

 Additional Information